HariharanMan/HariharanMan/Readme.md

 ---

-## 🔥 Current Projects
+## 🔥 Projects

-- 📈 **Stock Prediction App**: Using Machine Learning to forecast stock prices and analyze market trends.
+- 📝 **ResumeCrafter**: A web application that helps users craft professional resumes effortlessly.
+It allows users to input their details and generates beautifully formatted resumes, ready to download and share.

-- 🏰 **Disney Image Classifier**: Developed a Convolutional Neural Network (CNN)-based image classifier to categorize Disney images into specific themes and characters.
-This AI-powered model processes and classifies images to automate content categorization for Disney-related applications.
+- 🗒️ **ForgetNot**: A smart note-taking app that converts your voice into structured tasks and notes.
+Users can record tasks on the go, and the AI organizes them with titles, descriptions, and due dates, complete with reminders.

-- 🎨 **AI Content Creation Hub**: Building a content creation platform with 9 powerful AI tools for content generation.
-These tools include text generation, image enhancement, voice synthesis, video editing, and more, enabling creators to produce engaging content quickly and efficiently.
+- 🎨 **AI Content Creation Hub**: A content creation platform featuring 9 powerful AI tools, including text generation, image enhancement, voice synthesis, and video editing.
+Designed to help creators produce engaging content efficiently and creatively.

 ## 💡 Languages & Tools